jowe81/autolib-api/README.md

 ## Dev Updates:
 May 11 (Johannes)
-- PUT /resources now working!
-Request will only succeed if resource is available, that is,
+- POST /requests now working!
+Request creation will only succeed if resource is available, that is,
   - it exists
   - it does not have an open request
   - it does not have a completed request that has completed less than env.BORROWING_SPAN_DAYS days ago
   - For more detail see flow chart for dynamic status determination available at https://github.com/merwynpgithub/decentralized-library/blob/master/Requests%20and%20Resource%20Status.pdf
+- PUT /requests/:id/complete now working.
+Request will be marked as completed
+  - if the request is in fact open
+  - if the client session user owns the request

 May 10 (Johannes)
 - Schema adjustment!